sebog99/Sebastian-Otegui-repository/README.md

 2.- Airline Analysis:
   Visualization for `EDA` (Exploratoy Data Analysis).
 Messy dataset, exploring __Univariate, Bivariate, and Multivariate Analysis__.
 Using `Pandas` 🐼, `NumPy` 📊 and `seaborn` 📊 libraries to easily interpret data.

+3.- Biodiversity Starter:
+  The goal of this project is to analyze biodiversity data from the National Parks Service, particularly around various species observed in different national park locations.
+This project will scope, analyze, prepare, plot data, and seek to explain the findings from the analysis using libraries like `Pandas` 🐼, `scipy`, `matplotlib`, `seaborn` 📊, and `regex`.

 3.- EDA: Diagnosing Diabetes:
   Using `EDA` (Exploratoy Data Analysis) to inspect clean and validate data from csv files.
 Using the famous the libraries `Pandas` 🐼 and `NumPy` 📊.